Azure/azure-rest-api-specs/documentation/onboard-dpg-in-sdkautomation/Integrate-dpg-and-apiview-in-sdk-automation-pipeline.md

       ```
    2. For exceptions which still use `input-file`, replace the value of `input-file` to include the latest swagger in the PR.
 The value can be calculated same as `require` block.
 5. SDK automation pipeline generates SDK and ApiView with the modified autorest configuration file , and then add comments about results to the Swagger PR.

+# Future Work
+Currently, we ask service team to create branch `dpg/<prNumber>` and add/update autorest configuration file manually because the configuration file includes some necessary information to generate SDK.
+In the future, we are going to integrate the sdk generation with PowerAPP Workflow.
+Then service team can provide the necessary information in PowerAPP Workflow, and pipeline can use the information to generate autorest configuration file automatically.